Talk to a Criminal Defense Lawyer

 In the first example just above, the police arrested a person on a warrant issued as a result of fabricated statements.
 In legal lingo, this is known as a “bad arrest.”
 If a court finds out the truth, it should set the defendant free.
 The released defendant can’t sue the police for unlawful arrest, but the person making the false statements might be arrested for making false statements, swearing a false oath, or even false imprisonment.
 Also, the released defendant might be able to sue that person for any harm suffered as a result of the arrest.

 By contrast, the defendant in the second example would have a valid civil claim against the police officer who overstepped his authority and arrested the defendant for a personal reason, even if the officer is never charged with a crime.
-But in many states, physically resisting such an arrest might land the defendant himself in hot water, even though the arrest lacked justification.
-For this reason, most criminal defense attorneys counsel never to physically resist an arrest.
+But in some states, physically resisting such an arrest even with reasonable force might land the defendant in hot water, even though the arrest lacked justification.
+For this reason and others, most criminal defense attorneys counsel never to physically resist an arrest.
 It’s very risky to resist arrest, and doing so can easily result in your being harmed, arrested, and jailed, even if you are certain you are right.
-In the end, only a court can decide if an arrest is legal or illegal, which is why it’s better to save any fighting for the courtroom.
+In the end, only a court can decide if an arrest is legal or illegal; it’s better to save any fighting for the courtroom.
+(For much more on this topic, see Resisting Unlawful Arrest.)

 False Arrest Committed by Private Persons